Shyamspr/Face-Detection/README.md

 Face Recognizer using openCV haarcascades

 A Haar Cascade is basically a classifier which is used to detect particular objects from the source.
-The haarcascade_frontalface_default.xml is a haar cascade designed by OpenCV to detect the frontal face.
-This haar cascade is available on github.
+These haar cascade designed by OpenCV to detect the frontal faces.
+These are available on github.

 # Sample Ouput Image